Jump to Section

 A trademark search is a database search, usually conducted on the United States Patent and Trademark Office website, to determine whether a trademark is currently used in commerce.
-Trademarks are a design or expression that represent a company.
-Trademarks, along with patents and copyrights, are considered intellectual property and therefore need to be protected.
+Trademarks are designs, words, phrases, logos, sounds, scents, or expressions that represent a company.
+Trademarks are considered intellectual property and should be protected.

-If two trademarks for two separate companies are too similar, consumers will not know which goods are from which company.
-For this reason, there are laws in place that protect registered trademarks from being duplicated.
+If two trademarks for two separate companies are too similar, consumers will be confused and not know which goods are from which company.
+For this reason, there are laws in place that protect registered trademarks from being duplicated and prevent consumer confusion.

 If a company would like to register a trademark, they first must search to make sure their design is not too similar to any other company’s trademark.